navpil/generics-are-hard/README.md

 What we need is Curiously Recurrring Template Pattern (or, in other words `Comparable<T extends Comparable<T>>`.
 Check this out in `CuriouslyRecurringPatternSolution.java`.
 There is still one problem with this solution: I don't know what the Builder is actually parametrized with.

+There is a discussion how to workaround the issue with additional class.